cryptochris8/Beauty-Is-Bipolar/DEPLOYMENT.md

 - Test all forms and functionality after deployment

 ## Support
-If you encounter any issues with deployment, refer to the [Netlify documentation](https://docs.netlify.com/) or contact Netlify support.
+If you encounter any issues with deployment, refer to the [Netlify documentation](https://docs.netlify.com/) or contact Netlify support. y to DEPLOYMENT.m...